Best Camping Sleeping Bags of 2026

 Pros

-- Wide fit for side & belly sleepers
+• Wide fit for side and belly sleepers

 Cons

 If you’re on the hunt for a backcountry-worthy camping bag that’s wide enough to accommodate belly sleepers and side sleepers, the NEMO Disco 30 (men’s / women’s) is for you.
-Those who prioritize comfort and tons of legroom at a decently low weight will love the Disco for its roomy and unrestricted interior.
+Those who prioritize comfort and tons of legroom at a decent weight will love the Disco for its spacious, unrestricted interior.

 We love the Disco for its unique, spacious spoon shape that gives plenty of room around the elbows and knees.
-At just over two pounds for Regular and packing impressively small, the Disco is a perfect crossover bag: cozy for car camping, but a solid choice for backpacking adventures.
+At right about two pounds for regular and packing impressively small, the Disco is a perfect crossover bag: cozy for car camping, but a solid choice for backpacking adventures.

 NEMO leads the pack for sustainability with the Disco.
 The Endless Promise namesake is NEMO’s commitment to keeping materials out of landfills with fully recyclable products.
 When the days of your Disco are done, send it back to NEMO — they take full responsibility for recycling all parts of this bag, from fabric to the zipper.
 Even the shell is made from 100% recyclable PET.

 The listed temperature rating is a tolerable minimum, not a comfort rating.
-Though the Disco 30 kept us warm to around 45°F, we found there was a sharp drop off in comfort below that.
-For 40°F and below, we recommend sleeping in your base layers.
+Though the Disco 30 kept us warm down to around 45°F, we found there was a sharp drop-off in comfort below that.
+For temperatures below 40°F, we recommend sleeping in your base layers.
 If you’re a cold sleeper, we recommend the 15°F model instead.
 Or, if your camping partner has a Disco, the two bags can be zipped together to maximize heat retention.

 The North Face One Bag